 Step Three: Lower your standards!
-This sounds absolutely awful at first glance, but allow me to explain.
 Stop trying to be perfect and do it all!
 There are only so many hours in the day and you can only realistically do so much.
-For me, not trying to be perfect meant that if my daughter had pizza for dinner a couple of nights a week instead of a healthy, balanced and home cooked meal, then it wasn’t the end of the world.
-If at the end of the night, her toys weren’t cleaned up and she woke up in the morning to the mess that she left, her childhood wouldn’t be ruined.
+If at the end of the night, the house isn't completely organized or if your kids don't have every meal cooked from scratch, their childhoods won't be ruined.
 Prioritize the things that need to be done daily that are most important to you and do them on a best efforts basis starting from the most important and working your way down the list.
-If you don’t get to a certain task today, resolve to do it tomorrow instead of beating yourself up for not getting it done today.
+If you don't get to a certain task done in a day, resolve to do it the next day, instead of beating yourself up for not getting it done.

 Step Four: Take comfort in the fact that all moms feel guilty.
 You are not alone.
-You are not the first mom to think that you’re inadequate and you won’t be the last.
-In fact, based on conversations I’ve had with other moms, I have yet to meet a mom that doesn’t have mom guilt.
+You are not the first mom to think that you're inadequate and you won't be the last.
+In fact, based on conversations I've had with other moms, I have yet to meet a mom that doesn't have mom guilt.
 The very fact that you care enough about being a good mom to let it torture you with guilt means that you probably already are a good mom.
-Bad moms don’t worry that they’re bad moms.
-Having friends that I can honestly talk to about my feelings with has been helpful for me as well as belonging to different mom communities where I know other moms feel the same.
-Find your mom tribe, your support system, the ones who rather than judging you for doing something, tell you “me too girl; me too!”
+Having friends that you can honestly talk to about your feelings can be helpful as well as belonging to different mom communities where you know that other moms feel the same way or are going through the same things as you.
+Find your mom tribe, your support system, the ones who rather than judging you for doing something, tell you me too girl; me too!

 Step Five: Repeat!
 The key to success in anything, whether it be exercise, doing well in school or at work is repetition and practice.
 The same way, you can't expect to jump on a treadmill one day and expect to run a marathon the next day, you expect to ditch mom guilt without some work.
 It is possible that mom guilt will never completely go away but with practice, that voice will become quieter over time and you will have less doubt in yourself as a mom and feel confident that you really are doing the best job that you can.